 Module Organization Guidelines

 Should you organize modules vertically or horizontally?
-This week we take a look at another article by Gabriel Gonzalez, this time about organizing projects and packages.
+This week we take a look at another article by Gabriella Gonzalez, this time about organizing projects and packages.

 Episode 46 was published on 2021-05-24.

 >> Hello and welcome to the Haskell Weekly podcast.
 This is a show about Haskell, a purely functional programming language.
 I'm your host Taylor Fausak.
 I'm the director of software engineering at ACI Learning.
 And with me today is Cameron Gera.
 One of the engineers on my team.
 Thanks for joining me today, cam.
 Thanks

 >> for having me today, Taylor, you know, it's uh, a beautiful sunny Friday at, uh, In the Gainesville, Florida area, which is where we are located.
 And I think a good day to day, we've got a phone article.
 Um, but you know, I think we also have some drama in the Haskell sphere, um, to something that I probably, or, you know, I don't even think you Taylor use this platform very often.
 Uh, but Freenode with, you know, an IRC channel more or less is going over some, some changes and creating some drama.

 >> They are.
 Yeah, like you said, you know, neither of us are really IRC users, but the Haskell channel on Freenode is really popular.
 And there was some drama over the past week where the people who own free node kinda like changed hands or did something underhanded.
 And now everyone is leaving free node and moving over to this other place called, I want to say Libera or Libera.
 I'm not sure how to pronounce it.
 Um, so if you are an IRC user and you're on free node and you're.
 Where is the Haskell channel somewhere else now.
 So, uh, some other people on the internet can probably do a better job of explaining it than us.
 We just know that it happened.

 >> We wanted to open it up for a little bit more banter